 environment a dictionary defining environment variables and the values to give them in the task execution setting.
 Keys of the dictionary are environmental variables names, and dictionary values define the corresponding variable content.
-Both keys and values must be strings or convertible to string.
+Both keys and values must be strings or convertible to string; keys (environment variable names) must be ASCII-only or a UnicodeDecodeError will be raised.

-For example, to run the application in an environment where the variable $LC\ALL$ has the value C and the variable HZ has the value 100, one would use:
+For example, to run the application in an environment where the variable LC\ALL has the value C and the variable HZ has the value 100, one would use: